MrBMueller/MidGen/README.md

 If there is no file specified, the default project (Projects\Current.pl) is used.

-To get started quickly and to see how the output looks like, you can just run a smf midi file thru the program.
-MidGen will then just read,
+To get started quickly and to see how the output looks like, you can just process a smf midi file thru the program.